jonathancraddock/bolt-config/bolt-july2019.md

 ## LOG - Setting up Bolt on a Digital Ocean droplet

 VM running Ubuntu 18.04 LTS and Apache.
-(Also has a NodeRED install via an Apache reverse proxy, which let to a couple of issues with folder permissions that I suspect wouldn't have occured on a clean install.)
+(The same machine is also running NodeRED via an Apache reverse proxy, which led to a couple of issues with folder permissions that I suspect might not have occured on a clean install.)

+## Install PHP

 Needed to add PHP to the VM.
 Following suggestions in this guide: https://www.linuxbabe.com/ubuntu/install-lamp-stack-ubuntu-18-04-server-desktop